 Significant costs to providers, Medicare, and Medicaid are incurred because these projects require retrospective claims review, submission of claims to Medicare, and administrative appeals.
-Further, the unsupportable position that Medicare covers everything in the home for each day of the 60-day episode leaves providers with unpaid services.
+Further, the unsupportable position that Medicare covers everything in the home for each day of the 30-day period leaves providers with unpaid services.